Danaxar/12121212/README.md

 We know it's hard say no.

 ## Usage
-Just open, now read something or be productive, I don't know just take the control or your life.
+Just open, now read something, be productive or I don't know just take the control of your life.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.